premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-1. It changes directory to your home directory.
+1. It changes the directory to your home directory.
-2. It changes directory to test.
+2. It changes the directory to test.
 3. It moves back to one directory or to the parent directory of your current directory.

 </blockquote>